Find distinguished name (LDAP path for the object)

 Dsquery OU –name "OU Name"

-Command to find the LDAP path for group
+Command to find the LDAP path for the group

 DSquery group –samid "Group Name"